 **One more note: I do NOT recommend using chalk markers with painted chalkboards.
 They seem to become permanent.
 Just stick with chalk.****

-- Find a frame that you like.
+- Find an old picture frame to repurpose.
 You can spray paint it a fun color if you want.

 - Remove the back from your art.
 Mine was attached with small screws.
 If your frame attached like this, keep the back for later to secure the chalkboard in place.